keepthinker/study-notes/操作系统/Linux系统.md

 ### Process State

-- **TASK_RUNNING**—The process is runnable; it is either currently running or on a runqueue waiting to run.This is the only possible state for a process executing in user-space; it can also apply to a process in kernel-space that is actively running.
+- **TASK_RUNNING**—The process is runnable; it is either currently running or on a runqueue waiting to run.
+This is the only possible state for a process executing in user-space; it can also apply to a process in kernel-space that is actively running.

-- **TASK_INTERRUPTIBLE**—The process is sleeping (that is, it is blocked), waiting for some condition to exist.When this condition exists, the kernel sets the process’s state to TASK_RUNNING.The process also awakes prematurely and becomes runnable if it receives a signal.
+- **TASK_INTERRUPTIBLE**—The process is sleeping (that is, it is blocked), waiting for some condition to exist.
+When this condition exists, the kernel sets the process’s state to TASK_RUNNING.
+The process also awakes prematurely and becomes runnable if it receives a signal.

-- **TASK_UNINTERRUPTIBLE**—This state is identical to TASK_INTERRUPTIBLE except that it does not wake up and become runnable if it receives a signal.This is used in situations where the process must wait without interruption or when the event is expected to occur quite quickly.
+- **TASK_UNINTERRUPTIBLE**—This state is identical to TASK_INTERRUPTIBLE except that it does not wake up and become runnable if it receives a signal.
+This is used in situations where the process must wait without interruption or when the event is expected to occur quite quickly.
 Because the task does not respond to signals in this state, TASK_UNINTERRUPTIBLE is less often used than TASK_INTERRUPTIBLE.

 - **TASK_TRACED**—The process is being traced by another process, such as a debugger, via ptrace.

-- **TASK_STOPPED**—Process execution has stopped; the task is not running nor is it eligible to run.This occurs if the task receives the SIGSTOP, SIGTSTP, SIGTTIN, or SIGTTOU signal or if it receives any signal while it is being debugged.
+- **TASK_STOPPED**—Process execution has stopped; the task is not running nor is it eligible to run.
+This occurs if the task receives the SIGSTOP, SIGTSTP, SIGTTIN, or SIGTTOU signal or if it receives any signal while it is being debugged.

 - ![process-state](process-state.png)